 We contacted Bitmain to see if it was experiencing massive backlogs or any other scenario that could justify an overpayment of roughly $10 million for $1.9 million of machines.
 We have not heard back from Bitmain as of this writing.
 The historical capture of the Bitmain website from October 16th shows that machines would have been expected to ship in just over one month from that date (November 21st-November 30th).

 Adding to our skepticism of the Kairos deal is the fact that Kairos appears to have had no operations and/or website (despite registering a domain name) and that the entity was formed on October 19, 2017 – less than two weeks prior to its announced acquisition by Riot.
 We believe the fact pattern indicates that Riot’s acquisition of Kairos’s assets is highly irregular.
+Especially when you think about the consideration that should be used when registering a domain name for a new or existing website, look at how people and businesses go about registering domain names over on sites like makeawebsitehub.com, and it does seem nothing but irregular as to how Riot went about this.

 Furthermore, it is unclear to us who ultimately benefited from the apparent generous payment terms for Kairos.
 The entity was registered to the address of a believed one-man law firm called Laxague Law, Inc. (“Laxague Law”).
 Its officers consisted of a Dubai resident and its directors consisted of two Floridians, though the underlying shareholder structure was not publicly disclosed.